The FCS Legionella Risk Audit

-The following are the requirements to implement a Legionella pneumophila risk reduction programme, and as such, these requirements will be audited:
+The following are the requirements to implementing a Legionella pneumophila risk reduction programme, and as such, these requirements form part of the Legionella risk audit:

 Have one (named) person responsible for Legionella control.